 See--perspective is everything!
 Yes, plenty of people charge more than we do.
 However, we're "frugal" people -- that sounds nicer than "cheap," doesn't it? -- and we price our work for people like us.
 We can't justify charging more than we'd want to pay.

 -What geographic areas do you serve?

 Our home base is Shelby County, OH—specifically the city of Sidney.
-However, we're happy to travel for weddings, engagement sessions, and senior or family portraits.
+However, we're happy to travel for weddings, engagement sessions, and to photograph for businesses.
 Our clients are primarily in Ohio's Miami Valley, including the counties of Allen, Auglaize, Champaign, Clark, Darke, Greene, Hardin, Logan, Mercer, Miami, Montgomery, Preble, Van Wert, and, of course, Shelby.
 So, in addition to Sidney, that includes Dayton and all its suburbs (including Beavercreek, Centerville, Englewood, Fairborn, Kettering, Huber Heights, Miamisburg, Springboro, Xenia, and Yellow Springs), as well as cities such as Bellefontaine, Celina, Greenville, Lima, Piqua, Springfield, Tipp City, Troy, Urbana, Vandalia, Van Wert, and Wapakoneta.
 And we're certainly also willing to go to Cincinnati, Columbus, and Toledo—and indeed beyond, if you promise big enough smiles!

 -Christina was born in California, Ty lived there for 8 years, and it's where you two met.
 What do you miss most about it?

 The simple things, really.
 For instance, camping with practically no mosquitos.
 And chillaxin’ with our buddies George Clooney, Brad Pitt, and Matt Damon.